Skip to Content

 Starting to see a pattern here?
 While not true every time, in general, you get what you pay for.
 The higher up in price we go, the better the flavors tend to be and the more palatable the texture.

 While all of these vegan protein powders are perfectly valid options for your next outdoor adventure (except maybe the Equate), the prize for best combination of price, flavor and texture in our very scientific assessment goes to Garden of Life.
+Though if it’s caffeine you’re after in conjunction with protein, Awesome Coffee is definitely an easy-drinking winner (and definitely doesn’t need mixed with anything but water), making it a great choice for a quick and easy start to trail days.

-But if price isn’t a concern, if you’re looking for something a little better tasting after a hard hike, Gnarly lakes the gold.
+But if price isn’t a concern, if you’re looking for something a little better tasting after a hard hike, Gnarly takes the gold.
 It tastes great and contains 20g of protein and 200 calories per serving, which should help you recover after a long day on the trail.

 So that’s it!
 What vegan protein powder should we take a look at next?
 Let us know in the comments!